 Setting Up Your Leave Policies

-The setup of your policies will be done in Setup -> Time Off / Leave -> Leave Policies.
+The setup of your policies will be done in Time Off & Leave > Configure > Leave Policies.
 You can create multiple policies based on your company's needs and each Policy that you create can have a number of different customizations.

 Click Add New Policy to begin creating your own policy and the system will ask you a series of questions about how your policy will work.
 Each new policy will have the same series of questions, so you can customize each policy differently.

 If you want to enter Leave Balances or set up the policy to Accrue, more questions will appear automatically.
 Here is an example of one Leave Policy that grants employees 20 Days per year.
 This policy will accrue that time Monthly and will reset every January 1st with no carryover from the previous year: